 The first SGM is officially licensed from: River West Brands / Coleco Holding LLC.

-The second SGM is an Opcode Games product.
+The second SGM and the SGM Pro. is Opcode Games products.

 DKA, LB and the Super Game Cartridge SGC is likewise also Opcode Games projects.

 River West Brands together with

 Coleco Holding LLC, all the same company and registrator is: Mark

 As opportunities are now, you will have a

 combined system consisting of your existing ColecoVision, as well as an